CupOfTea696/BashMyTea/README.md

  - `lna`: Link, converting relative directories to absolute ones
  - `edit`: Edit a file using Brackets (You can change this to your own editor later)
  - `ce`: Browse to a directory and open it in your editor
+ - `mk`: Create and enter a directory
- - `mke`: Create and browse into a directory, and open it in your editor
+ - `mke`: Create and enter a directory, and open it in your editor
+ - `cf`: Enter a directory and open it in finder
+ - `mkf`: Create and enter a directory, and open it in Finder
+ - `cef`: Enter a directory and open it in your editor and finder
+ - `mkef`: Create and enter a directory, and open it in your editor and finder
  - `hosts`: Edit the hosts file using `nano`

 #### Editing your .bash_profile
  - `profile`: Edit your `.bash_profile`
  - `r`: Reload your `.bash_profile`

-#### Finder
- - `finder`: Open a path in Finder
- - `killfinder`: Restart Finder
- - `showhidden`: Show hidden files in Finder
- - `hidehidden`: Hide hidden files in Finder
+ - `qr`: Reload your `.bash_profile` without re-rendering the splash screen

 #### Network
  - `ip`: Get your IP